JeremieCrinon/login/README.md

 If your app needs a login system, you won't have to do one from scratch, just edit this one to fit your needs, it also can be a way to learn a new framework, by seeing an example.

 ## What back-end and front-end should I choose?
 This choice is obviously based on your preferences.
-For now, there is just one back-end and one front-end, so the choice is fairly easy to do.
+For now, there is just one back-end, so the choice for the back-end is fairly easy to do.
 But more frameworks in other languages will be added later, and I highly recommend you not to use the template for now if the frameworks or languages do not fit your needs, especially with Axum in the back-end, which is a Rust framework.
 It has a really high learning curve and I do not recommend it to beginners.

 Here is a list of the frameworks with their pros and cons to help you choose :